civl-verifier/civl-verifier.github.io/layered-concurrent-programs.md

 ## Layer Checking

-The well-formedness of a layered concurrent programs is governed by a set of layer type-checking rules.
+The well-formedness of a layered concurrent program is governed by a set of layer type-checking rules.
 These rules ensure that the individual program layers can be extracted and that the verification guarantees are justified.
 We can loosely distinguish between "data layering" and "control layering".